ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 Handlers must be named in order for tasks to be able to notify them using the ``notify`` keyword.

-Alternately, handlers can utilize the ``listen`` keyword.
+Alternatively, handlers can utilize the ``listen`` keyword.
 Using this handler keyword, handlers can listen on topics that can group multiple handlers as follows:

 .. code-block:: yaml